qmk/qmk_firmware/users/mtei/readme_matrix_read_cols_on_row.md

 ```c
 #define MATRIX_COL_PINS { B4, B6, NO_PIN, C3 }
 ```
-It will be as follows.
+In SWITCH_MATRIX_INPUT_0 The same pin assignment is written as follows.
 You can see that `NO_PIN` does not appear in the pin list, but the `<matrix_row_mask>` is adjusted so that the pin is not reflected in the matrix row data.
 ```c
 #define SWITCH_MATRIX_INPUT_0 \
     /* ( ( <port>, <mask>, <dev> ), ... ) */ \